Highpoint2000/LiveMap/README.md

 - To move the web server horizontally, press and hold the LiveMap button and drag and drop!
 - Click on the web server's frequency display to quickly jump to the previous frequency or toggle between two frequencies
 - For authenticated station: Click TX Location to directly open the fmscan.org website with more information (FMSCAN login required)
+- To use the FMLIST logbook direct link feature, please enter your OMID in the header of the script!

 ## History:

+### v2.2a

+- For authenticated station: direct link on TX Location open fmscan.org website (FMSCAN login required)

 ### v2.2